abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/CSS Methodologies.md

     color: red;
   }
   ```

+- **Should I create a block or an element?**

+  - Create a block if a section of code might be reused and works on its own.
+  - Create an element if a section of code is tied to a parent block and can’t be used on its own.

 - **Sass and BEM**: For those of you writing Sass and enjoy nesting as a way of scoping styles, you can still author in a nested format, but get CSS that isn’t nested, with `@at-root`